Choice workflow component

 To add a new When case you click the blue icon: + ADD WHEN CASE.

-Change the squence of the cases
+Change the sequence of the cases

 You can also change the sequence of the When cases with the arrow keys on the right.